ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ## Unfolding Sequences

-Standard higher-order iteration functions are available on Sequences.
-For instance:
+Standard higher-order iteration functions are available on sequences.
+For
+instance:
 * `Seq.iter`
 * `Seq.map`
 * `Seq.fold_left`

-All those are also available for `Array`, `List` and `Set`.
-Since OCaml 4.11 sequences have something which isn't (yet) available on those: `unfold`.
+All those are also available for `Array`, `List` and `Set` and behave essentially the same.
+Observe that there is no `fold_right` function.
+Since OCaml 4.11 there is something which isn't (yet) available on other types:
+`unfold`.
 Here is how it is implemented:
 ```ocaml
 let rec unfold f seq () = match f seq with
   | None -> Nil